Interview with author Keylee Hargis

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘Family (Words That Matters)’ book?
+How long did it take you to write ‘Meet the Mermaids: Hi, I’m Sofia’ book?

 Q7.
 On what all platforms readers can find your books to buy?